-Oral and Maxillofacial Surgery New City, NY
+Oral and Maxillofacial Surgery in New City, NY

-What is Oral and Maxillofacial Surgery?
+What Is Oral and Maxillofacial Surgery?

-Oral and maxillofacial surgery is the realm of dentistry that involves any surgical treatment in the mouth and surrounding tissues, including the jaw joints and jawbone structures.
-Oral maxillofacial surgery ranges from simple tooth extractions to extremely complex surgical reconstruction of the face.
-An oral and maxillofacial surgeon is a specialist who has received additional years of training and education after dental school.
-Many oral maxillofacial surgery residencies include a few years of medical school, and these doctors have dual degrees: both a DDS and an MD.
+An oral and maxillofacial surgeon in New City is a dental specialist who has completed additional years of training and education beyond dental school.
+Many oral maxillofacial surgery residencies include medical school training, resulting in doctors with dual degrees: both a DDS and an MD.

-Why Choose Board-Certified Oral and Maxillofacial Surgery Specialists
+Why Choose Board-Certified Oral Surgery Specialists

-What is the Difference between Periodontics and Oral Maxillofacial Surgery?
+What Is the Difference Between Periodontics and Oral Maxillofacial Surgery?

-There is actually a lot of overlap between periodontics and oral and maxillofacial surgery.
-A periodontist performs multiple surgical procedures, including gum grafting, crown lengthening, and periodontal surgery.
 An oral and maxillofacial surgeon in New City, NY, performs complex wisdom tooth removal, oral pathology, and surgery involving facial trauma and fractures.
-The overlap includes such procedures as using moderate sedation, tooth extractions, jaw bone grafting, and dental implants.
-Both of these specialists are highly qualified in all of these surgical procedures with extensive experience.
+The overlap includes procedures such as moderate sedation, tooth extractions, jaw bone grafting, and dental implant surgery.

 What Does an Oral and Maxillofacial Surgeon Do?

-Extractions of Every Kind Including Wisdom Teeth
+Extractions of Every Kind Including Wisdom Teeth Removal

-Simple tooth extractions are those in a relatively normal position in the mouth.
-Oral and maxillofacial surgeons also extract teeth in very difficult positions.
-This includes situations like wisdom tooth removal when teeth are embedded in the jawbone or extra (supernumerary) teeth in a child’s jaw.
-Many patients have been referred to us specifically to have their wisdom teeth pulled by our experienced surgeons.
-An oral maxillofacial surgery specialist often removes all of the teeth in a mouth as preparation for dentures or implants.
+This includes situations like wisdom tooth extraction when teeth are embedded in the jawbone or extra (supernumerary) teeth in a child’s jaw.
+Many patients are referred to us specifically for wisdom teeth removal procedures performed by our experienced surgeons.
+An oral maxillofacial surgery specialist often removes all teeth in preparation for dentures or implants.

-Growths inside the mouth are relatively common, and the majority of them are not cancerous.
-Biopsies serve two purposes: to determine what tissue is causing the overgrowth, and to remove it.
-There are many different types of growths in the gums and jawbone that can occur in both children and adults.
-Oral and maxillofacial surgeons work with pathologists to get specific diagnoses on oral growths and advise on the best treatment approach by using biopsies.
+There are many different types of growths in the gums and jawbone occurring in both children and adults.
+Oral and maxillofacial surgeons in New City work with pathologists to obtain specific diagnoses on oral growths and advise on the best treatment approach using biopsies.

 IV Sedation to Support Patient Comfort

-Many patients choose to be sedated for their dental surgeries, and oral and maxillofacial surgeons have the training and certifications to sedate patients in-office.
-IV sedation allows the surgeon to keep you perfectly comfortable throughout the procedure and minimize anxiety.
-This is commonly used for wisdom tooth removal and dental implant placements.
-While the scope of oral maxillofacial surgery is not limited to sedation procedures, our surgeons are experts in providing this option for anxious or fearful patients.
+This is commonly used for wisdom tooth removal and dental implant procedures.
+While the scope of oral maxillofacial surgery extends beyond sedation procedures, our surgeons provide this option for anxious or fearful patients.
 Other specialists, like periodontists and endodontists, can also provide this option.

 Management of Complicated Medical Problems